thevillagehacker/thevillagehacker.github.io/_posts/2023-07-07-Proving_grounds_Play-OnSystemShellDredd.md

 Press 'q' or Ctrl-C to abort, almost any other key for status
 ```

-After a while there is no progress, so decided to check another way.
+After a while there is no progress, so lets check another way.

 Let's check the `/usr/bin/cpulimit` binary in GTFObins for exploits.